-The State legislature had not enacted a budget as of June 30, 2011.
+The State legislature had not enacted a budget as of June 30, 2012.
 As a result, certain apportionments owed to the Community College District System in general, and the Mt.
-San Jacinto Community College District specifically, for funding of FTES, categorical programs, and construction reimbursements which are attributable to the 2010-2011 fiscal year have been deferred to the 2011-2012 fiscal year.
-The total amount of funding deferred into the 2011-2012 fiscal year was \$7,755,831.
-As of July 2011, this amount has been received.
-These deferrals of apportionment are considered permanent with future funding also being subject to deferral into future years.
+San Jacinto Community College District specifically, for funding of FTES, categorical programs, and construction reimbursements which are attributable to the 2011-2012 fiscal year have been deferred to the 2012-2013 fiscal year.
+The total amount of funding deferred into the 2012-2013 fiscal year was \$7.7 million.